-Stop falling into the rut of having so much food that you get overwhelmed and can’t keep track of it!
-Start keeping a kitchen inventory of your food and you’ll never waste food again.
+Stop falling into the rut of having so much food that you get overwhelmed and can't keep track of it!
+Easily keep a kitchen inventory of your food and you'll never waste food again.

 Having a whole load of food won’t do you much good if you never know exactly what you have.
 And if you want to know what you have at any given time, you need to keep an inventory.